denishristov/electron-ota/README.md

 ## Demo:
 Starting a production optimized version of the services requires:
 * Installed Docker
-* Inserting a .env file containing the required keys for AWS S3 into the root of the project
+* Inserting a .env file containing the required keys for AWS S3 into the root of the project [example with placeholders](https://github.com/denishristov/electron-ota/blob/master/.env.example)
 * Running the following command into the root of the project
 ```
 docker-compose up
 ```
-The frontend is served on port http://localhost while the backend is on http://localhost:4000.
+The service is accessible on http://localhost.
-There is a default account when running with docker:
-* username: Test
-* password: Test1234

-The compiled demo app is called Demo (with the little planet icon).

 The following links contain:
 * [pre-compiled apps for all platforms](https://drive.google.com/drive/folders/14E5ILM0WXYvB0T19GkCjwUu1RHeebMSM)
 * [pre-built .asar files for 2 newer versions of the app, ready to be used for updating the demo app trough the service](https://drive.google.com/drive/folders/1uGzFqSQcVENd7xeqoNHBH6zza8UmHyvK)

 ## Todo:
-* Proper documentation
+* Proper english documentation
 * Unit tests
 * React Native support
 * Client targeting